CalvinDuong/github-rep/README.md

-Overview
-Gitlet Replication is a scalable version control system inspired by Git.
+Github rep is a scalable version control system inspired by Git.
 It provides local and remote repositories with features such as add, commit, log, merge, and checkout.
 The system utilizes a SHA-1 hash-based storage system to encode blob-saved file contents and serializes data in .gitlet files to store old versions of files and the commit tree using the Serializable interface in Java.

 Features
 Local and Remote Repositories: Manage both local and remote repositories with familiar Git-like commands.